 Loving Spanish Phrases for Your Significant Other

 Whenever you’re learning another language, you may often hit a common stumbling block – being able to truly express what you are feeling.
 Even saying short Spanish phrases can be troublesome sometimes.
 I often struggle with this in both languages now, instead opting for my own version of Spanglish.
 Unfortunately, not everyone I talk to understands my Spanglish ramblings… including my husband.

 I have had the amazing opportunity to be completely immersed in the Spanish language by dating and marrying someone who speaks only Spanish.
 He can handle a basic conversation in English, but our home language is Spanish.
 If you ever have the opportunity to talk with other people who speak the same languages as you do, it’s a very interesting phenomenon as you decide which language you want to speak in with that particular person – it depends on numerous factors, and it is not always the same!
 Either way, whether my husband one day becomes fluent in English or not, the language for our relationship is Spanish.
 This means that I had to learn to express how I felt in my second language.
 This isn’t something normally taught in a high school Spanish class, so I learned as I went.

-If you are in the same position as me, or if you are just wanting to take your Spanish to a whole other level and be able to truly express yourself in Spanish, this blog is for you!
+If you are in the same position as me, or if you are just wanting to take your Spanish to a whole other level and be able to truly express yourself in Spanish through loving Spanish phrases, this blog is for you!
 We are going to look at several common phrases that you can use with your significant other – whether it’s Valentine’s Day or not!